David Todd, Artistic Director

 firstname.lastname@example.org | (216) 302-8856

-Hayes is an award-winning playwright whose credits include The Appalachian Trail staged in CSU’s annual play festival at the Factory Theatre in 2004; Only Sing for Me which appeared in the CSU play festival in 2005; and co-writing credits on Lost Prospect (a moving play through downtown Cleveland) at the Ingenuity Festival of Art and Technology in 2006.
-Tom’s play A Howl in the Woods was a winning entry in Cleveland Public Theatre’s Little Box competition in 2007; and Tom had co-writing credits on Know Your Future at the 2008 Ingenuity Festival of Art and Technology.
-Tom also had the winning entry (A Howl in the Woods) in the 2008 New Plays Competition at convergence-continuum—now renamed Lord of the Burgeoning Lumber—the play was awarded Best Original Script by a Local Playwright — 2008 by Rave and Pan.
-Hayes’s thesis play, Patterns, was staged at Cleveland Public Theatre in March, 2011, and a reading of his play Andrew Jackson Ate My Homework: A Racial Farce, was presented at Cleveland Public Theatre in October, 2011.
-His play Anima Animus was read online via the Ten Minute Play Workshop in June, 2012; and Short Listed for the British Theatre Challenge in 2016.
-Hayes’ book Secret of the Warlock’s Crypt, was published in 2015.
-Hayes was one of the ensemble writers on Objectively/Reasonable, named the most Socially Significant Play of 2016 by the Cleveland Critics Circle.
+Tom Hayes is an award-winning playwright whose credits include Only Sing for Me (CSU’s annual play festival, 2005) and The Appalachian Trail (CSU, 2004), and whose co-writing credits include Know Your Future (Ingenuity Festival, 2008) and Lost Prospect (Ingenuity Festival, 2006).
+Tom’s A Howl in the Woods was a winning entry in Cleveland Public Theatre’s Little Box competition for 2007, then won the convergence-continuum’s New Plays Competition in 2008.
+Produced as Lord of the Burgeoning Lumber, the play was named Best Original Script by Rave and Pan.
+Tom’s MFA thesis play, Patterns, was staged at Cleveland Public Theatre in 2011, and his play Anima Animus was read online via the Ten Minute Play Workshop in 2012, then short-listed for the British Theatre Challenge in 2016.
+Tom’s book Secret of the Warlock’s Crypt was published in 2015.
 Tom is a librarian at Case Western Reserve University and an adjunct professor of Library and Information Science at Kent State University.
-Hayes is a Co-Founder and Managing Director of Playwrights Local in Cleveland, Ohio.

-Jaclyn C Cifranic has been working in Cleveland theatre since earning her BA in English from Kent State.
+JACLYN C CIFRANIC has been working in Cleveland theater since earning her BA in English from Kent State.
 She has performed at Tri-C West, Cassidy, and for small independent film projects, and performs and stage manages with convergence-continuum, with whom she has been a company member since 2011.
-Currently, she is earning her MFA in Playwriting through the NEOMFA program.
+She recently earned her MFA in Playwriting through the NEOMFA program.